Canon 1D Mark II N vs Pentax K-5

 Of the two cameras under consideration, the Canon 1D Mark II N features an APS-H sensor and the Pentax K-5 an APS-C sensor.
 The sensor area in the K-5 is 32 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.3 and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+For many cameras, data on sensor performance has been reported by DXO Mark.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under consideration, the K-5 offers substantially better image quality than the 1D Mark II N (overall score 16 points higher).
 The advantage is based on 1.4 bits higher color depth, 2.9 EV in additional dynamic range, and 0.3 stops in additional low light sensitivity.
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The K-5 indeed provides for movie recording, while the 1D Mark II N does not.
 The highest resolution format that the K-5 can use is 1080/25p.